 The Spirit of God is alive and at work through the Church.
 Jesus gave the gift of his Spirit to empower the Church to serve as his hands and feet in the world after he returned to the right hand of the father.
-The Holy Spirit directs and catalyzes us as co-laborers with Jesus in the work of reconciling all things-which includes people, systems, and structures that are broken and distorted by sin back to God.
+The Holy Spirit directs and catalyzes us as co-laborers with Jesus in the work of reconciling all things-which includes people, systems, and structures that are broken and distorted by sin-back to God.
 The Spirit draws us into solidarity with our neighbors-particularly the least of these who suffer the most because of sin-and helps us to discern how we faithfully serve as ambassadors of reconciliation in our divided world.

-Watch this video on the Holy Spirit, https://thebibleproject.com/explore/holy-spirit
+WATCH this video on the Holy Spirit:

+https://bibleproject.com/videos/holy-spirit/